 As the capital city of Newfoundland and Labrador, St John's is home to over 150 000 people, with the provincial government being the largest employer in the province.

-There are only two publicly-funded institutes of higher learning, both in Newfoundland.
+There are only two publicly-funded institutes of higher learning and both are situated in Newfoundland.

 The Memorial University of Newfoundland, situated in St. Johns, was established in 1925 and has 4 main campuses, as well as 2 satellite campuses in 3 regions of Newfoundland and Labrador.
 The university offers degrees in Engineering, Geology, Business, and Medicine and is rated as one of the best universities in Canada.